-Every year on April 28th Occupational Safety Group holds a candle lit ceremony to commemorate those who have lost their lives to workplace illness or accidents.
+Every year on April 28th OSG holds a candle lit ceremony to commemorate those who have lost their lives to workplace illness or accidents.
 This year our staff, colleagues and members of London city council including Sandy White and Mayor Joe Fontana were in attendance to help us to reinforce the importance of safe communities in our community.

 Here is a brief speech written by Jeff Thorne, Manager of Training and Consulting here at OSG.